jacobtt21/CSCE-315-Team-82-Flask/README.md

 4. On a mac: ```. env/bin/activate``` || On a PC: ```env\Scripts\activate```
 5. ```pip install -r requirements.txt```
 6. ```flask run```
+> At this point you can begin working in the main.py file.
+Remember to push and pull frequently.
 7. ```Ctrl + C``` to kill the server
 8. ```$ deactivate``` to deactive the virtual enviornment